-Reiki, similar to therapeutic touch and reflexology, is a relaxing form of energy therapy that is applied through gentle touch (or, no touch at all).
-Unlike many other forms of alternative medicine, its effects have been scientifically investigated, and research suggests that it may be a useful complement to conventional therapies in pain management and stress.
-Read on to find out more about what makes Reiki different from other energy therapies and how you can benefit from it.
+Reiki, similar to therapeutic touch and reflexology, is a relaxing form of “energy therapy” that is applied through gentle touch (or, no touch at all).
+Unlike many other forms of alternative medicine, its effects have been scientifically investigated—but does it have a mechanism beyond the placebo effect?
+Read on to learn more.

-A reiki practitioner typically recommends 3 sessions.
-However, the specific amount is different for each condition and person [R].
+A Reiki practitioner typically recommends 3 sessions.
+However, the specific amount is different for each person .

-According to The National Center for Complementary and Integrative Health (NCCIM), reiki is based on an Eastern belief in an energy that supports the body’s innate or natural healing abilities.
-Reiki healers believe that they can transfer this healing energy from the universe, through the practitioner and to the patient [R].
+According to The National Center for Complementary and Integrative Health (NCCIM), Reiki is based on an Eastern belief in an energy that supports the body’s innate or natural healing abilities.
+Reiki healers believe that they can transfer this healing energy from the universe, through the practitioner and to the patient .

-However, several experiments have demonstrated that under rigorous testing conditions, practitioners of “therapeutic touch” techniques (a term that includes reiki, as well as other “alternative medicine” techniques) were unable to sense a “biofield” [R, R].
+However, several experiments have demonstrated that under rigorous testing conditions, practitioners of “therapeutic touch” techniques (a term that includes Reiki, as well as other “alternative medicine” techniques) were unable to sense a “biofield” [6, 7].

-However, there is no scientific way to measure or detect this energy, and so there is nothing conclusive to say about whether or not reiki actually works the way that its believers claim it does [R].
+There is no scientific way to measure or detect the “energy” that practitioners claim is central to Reiki, and so there is no evidence that Reiki actually works the way that its believers claim it does .

-Other studies, however, have reported reiki has effects over and beyond various placebo conditions [R].
+Other studies, however, have reported Reiki has effects over and beyond various placebo conditions .

-Overall, if reiki works primarily because of the placebo effect, it may be helpful when used by people who genuinely believe in it.
+Overall, if Reiki works primarily because of the placebo effect, it may be helpful to those who genuinely believe in it.

 Reiki has been studied for its ability to reduce anxiety in both healthy subjects and patients undergoing medical treatments.

 While some studies claim that it can help, the evidence is mixed.